idvorkin/idvorkin.github.io/_d/alexa-charity.md

 - PM quit pre-launch
 - Lots of other projects thrown at team while it was happening.
 - VP Looking for last minute scope creep

+## Cool stories - Launch Day

+- Week before - Thanksgiving, which at Amazon is non-stop, and all hands on deck.
+- Day before - several issues coming up on the dashboard, fixed at 11pm
+- Day of 9am EST live TV (6am in PST) on good morning america.
+We literally have someone in the green room
+- War room 4am PST.
+Intermittent failures
+  - Intermittent failures the worst, hard to repro.
+  - Purchase getting ranodm fails - Start Paging in folks, 3 managers up get someone.
+    - Some Purchases are failing.
+    - Why?
+Price changes between "confirmation" and "purchase", call fails
+    - Why Fail?
+Complex, rare scenario
+    - Why Happening?
+System Optimization, if item stock is dropping, price floats around to ensure not overselling.
+    - Why wouldn't running out of stock be an issue normally?
+      - We already fail over to next item when stock drops below a threshold
+    - How to resolve?
+      - Force ourselves to high stock item.
+      - Page in team that owns inventory control pricing, and disable for our products

 ## The team that made it happen